Code-Institute-Submissions/wedding_site/README.md

 All code was run through an online validator at [w3.org](https://validator.w3.org/).

+Stripe API works with my test keys, and transactions show in my Stripe account.

 ## Responsiveness
 Has been tested across multiple devices and browsers.
 Have yet to come across any undersired responsiveness issues.